01-edu/public/subjects/drawing/README.md

 ### Instructions

-The purpose of this exercise is to create an image like the example bellow:
+The purpose of this exercise is to create an image like the example below:

 ![example](image.png)